 2019 Public Policy Conference

-The American Craft Spirits Association and the Distilled Spirits Council invite you to attend our Public Policy Conference July 22-24, 2019, in Washington, DC, where members of the distilled spirits sector will meet with lawmakers and advocate in support of critically important issues.
+The American Craft Spirits Association and the Distilled Spirits Council held their annual Public Policy Conference on July 22-24, 2019, in Washington, DC, where members of the distilled spirits sector met with lawmakers and advocated in support of critically important issues.

-Key conference features include Individual and group meetings with key Members of Congress, including those from your home state, a briefing with the Tax and Trade Bureau, and updates in emerging areas of our trade.
-Moreover, there will be opportunities to network and feature your brands during receptions with opinion leaders, media, and colleagues.
+Key conference features included individual and group meetings with key members of Congress, including those from the attendees’ home state, a briefing with the Tax and Trade Bureau, and updates in emerging areas of our trade.
+Moreover, attendees had opportunities to network and feature their brands during receptions with opinion leaders, media, and colleagues.

 Bar Convent Brooklyn

 Craft spirits producers connected with bar and restaurant owners and managers, bartenders, beverage directors and distributors this summer at Bar Convent Brooklyn (BCB), a leading bar and beverage trade show that hosted its second appearance in the U.S. on June 11th and 12th, 2019.
 This event provided a rare opportunity for craft distillers to showcase their world-class products in front of a vast cross-section of industry decision-makers, all under one roof.
 Nine ACSA member distilleries gathered at the ACSA Craft Spirits Pavilion to share their spirits and stories with attendees from across the country and around the globe.
 The distilleries include:

 - Pennsylvania Pure Distilleries (Glenshaw, PA)

 2019 Heartland Whiskey Competition